At TasTAFE we are committed to respecting and celebrating our local ^Aboriginal community.

 Aboriginal students may be eligible for ABSTUDY – a financial payment for Aboriginal students from Centrelink.

-For more information or to check your eligibility* to access financial support contact your local Aboriginal VET Officer listed below.
+For more information or to check your eligibility* to access financial support contact your local Aboriginal Support Officer listed below.

-Each year our Aboriginal Training Programs (ATP) Aboriginal support team promotes and celebrates Aboriginal culture and events on campus such as NAIDOC week, National Sorry Day, Aboriginal Children’s Day and many more.
+Each year our Aboriginal Support Program promotes and celebrates Aboriginal culture and events on campus such as NAIDOC week, National Sorry Day, Aboriginal Children’s Day and many more.

-Keep an eye out on our Aboriginal Training Programs Facebook page for information relating to these events.
+Keep an eye out on our Aboriginal Support Programs Facebook page for information relating to these events.

-Come in for a chat with your local Aboriginal VET Officer to explore your course options and learn about the services and support available at TasTAFE.
+Come in for a chat with your local Aboriginal Support Officer to explore your course options and learn about the services and support available at TasTAFE.

 ^All references to Aboriginal also include Torres Strait Islanders.

 *Confirmation of eligibility for Tasmanian Government Aboriginal and Torres Strait Islander programs and services is required.